Salaamun alaykum, dear readers!

 If the height of the jilbab can be lowered, then logically, the height of the jilbab can also be raised as well, thus indicating that jilbab is not a single type of garment with a single length.
 That means any length of upper-body clothing can be a jilbab, whether it is as short as a cropped top and sports bra, or as long as a dress.

 - The 2022 killing of Mahsa Amini in Iran occurred during detention by the Iranian police.
-She was detained for taking off her hijab in public, and she died from trauma to her head inflicted by the police (as per leaked medical reports and CT scans indicating severe head trauma, and eyewitness testimonies).
+She was detained for simply taking off her hijab in public, and she died from trauma to her head inflicted by the police (as per leaked medical reports and CT scans indicating severe head trauma, and eyewitness testimonies).

 Relaxing the Dress for Older Women

-In verse 24:60, God states that there is no blame on menopausal women who aren’t expecting marriage anymore if they “yada’na thiyabahunna” (put aside their clothes), provided that they don’t show their adornment, but it’s better for them to refrain from doing that.
+In verse 24:60, God states that there is no blame on menopausal women who aren’t expecting marriage anymore (whether because they are already married, or because they are single and no longer are looking for marriage) if they “yada’na thiyabahunna” (put aside or take off their clothes), provided that they don’t show their adornment (the genitals).

 - [24:60] And the post-menstrual women who do not expect marriage, there thus is no blame upon them that they put aside their clothes, without displaying their adornment, but that they refrain is better for them; God is Hearing, Knowledgeable.